GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Please refer to @sec:simulator:background:binaural for more details on such features.
 Also, the acoustic representations introduced by the classical localization methods remain popular in the deep learning era.
 For instance, Diaz-Guerra @diaz-guerra_robust_2021 @diaz-guerra_direction_2022 proposes to feed #acr("SRP-PHAT") power maps to a #acr("CNN") for performing localization.
+In @boztas_sound_2023, Boztas has explored wavelet transforms for pre-processing the raw audio data.

 // Ambisonics
 Ambisonics is a format for representing acoustic signals as a spherical harmonic decomposition of the sound field.